 Free Downloadable Resources—Looking for resources to support your instruction in developing the imagery-language connection for your students?
 We've got fun-filled lesson packets and sample chapters from teacher's manuals to bolster your instruction.
 Supplemental lesson packets feature high-imagery stories, vocabulary, Higher Order Thinking questions, puzzles, and more!
 Sample chapters offer educators a sneak peek at our unique programs, all based on dual-coding theory, and helpful tips on how to incorporate the concept into instruction.

 Videos—Curious about how to use our programs in your classroom?
 These videos provide an overview of select products and feature Teacher Tips on how to best integrate programs into your instruction.

 Tips for Instruction—We know how busy you are!
 Our Tips for Instruction are designed for educators who are familiar with our programs or those who are interested in learning more about the imagery-language connection for reading, comprehension, and math.
 Tips are presented in a format for quick reference with the option to learn more.

-Features informational text stories from Imagine That!
-Stories, vocabulary practice, higher order thinking (HOT) questions, imagery questions, a writing prompt, puzzles, coloring page, and additional online links to explore, including conservation sites.
+Features informational stories from Imagine That!
+Stories, vocabulary practice, higher order thinking (HOT) questions and exercises, imagery questions, a writing prompt, puzzles, coloring page, and additional online links to explore, including conservation sites.